-Many of us our confined to our desks for 7-8 hours a day and as a result, find it difficult to get proper nutrition during the working day.
+Many of us are confined to our desks for 7-8 hours a day and as a result, find it difficult to get proper nutrition during the working day.
 In today’s fast passed society nutrition is as important as ever.
-Salty, fatty or sugary snacks from the office vending machine or canteen may give us a quick boost, but in the long run they are only slowing us down.
+Salty, fatty or sugary snacks from the office vending machine or canteen may give us a quick boost, but in the long run, they are only slowing us down.

-Sugary foods such as chocolate bars and cakes offer forms of energy that hit the blood stream straight away making us feel recharged.
+Sugary foods such as chocolate bars and cakes offer forms of energy that hit the bloodstream straight away making us feel recharged.
 This causes the body to react and produce insulin which helps to digest sugar properly and prevent the blood glucose from going too high at once.
 But as this fails and the glucose levels plummet again the body is forced to generate too much adrenaline which can then lead to nervousness, irritability and depression.

-In the workplace, the short term dehydrating effects of caffeine, salt laden and fatty foods are strongly linked to a reduction in mental performance as well as headaches.
+In the workplace, the short-term dehydrating effects of caffeine, salt-laden and fatty foods are strongly linked to a reduction in mental performance as well as headaches.
 And in the long run, employees indulging in too many processed foods are at a risk of developing a range of serious health issues.
 For example, a high salt intake is a major contributor to an increase in blood pressure which is the main cause of both strokes and heart attacks.

 Poor nutrition also is directly linked with high cholesterol, high blood pressure, an increased risk of developing type 2 diabetes and obesity.
 In 2010 obesity accounted for 18 million days of sickness absence and 30,000 premature deaths.
 The indirect cost to business through loss of earnings due to sickness from obesity rose to £3.6 billion from £2.58 billion in 2004.